 When the authorized service centers play games

 Service centers are there to provide service.
-These provide job to the people working there and a functional service center is a way these people can keep their jobs secure.
+These provide jobs to the people working there and a functional service center is a way these people can keep their jobs secure.
 So, trust me when I say, these service centers try their best to help people out.
-However there are times when they do refuse genuine requests and which the customers can’t argue with.
+However, there are times when they do refuse genuine requests and which the customers can’t even argue with.